-Representatives from the Baltimore Red Line answered questions about the proposed East to West Light Rail transit project, which is scheduled for construction from 2015-2021.
-There will be two stops on campus: one near the Light Rail on Howard Street and one near the BioPark.
+Representatives from the Baltimore Red Line answered questions about the proposed East to West Light Rail transit project, which is scheduled for construction from 2015 to 2021.
+There will be two stops on campus: one near the Light Rail on Howard Street and one near the UM BioPark.

 Looking for a way to get to and from campus and surrounding neighborhoods such as the BioPark, Mount Vernon, and Federal Hill?

-So how does one navigate the various parking and transportation services offered by UMB?
+So how does one navigate the parking and transportation services offered by UMB?

-Look for the UMB Mobile App (coming soon), which will include parking maps, UM shuttle schedules, alternative transportation program information, and more.
+Look for the UMB Mobile App, which will include parking maps, UM shuttle schedules, alternative transportation program information, and more.

 Xu currently uses public transit to get to and from campus and says the Transportation Fair introduced him to the program, which will be convenient and useful for someone like him who may need a car from time to time but doesn’t park on campus.